Check (pattern): Freemasonry

-Checkered flooring has become a de facto sign of Freemasons and signifies some member's connection to biblical parables and morals.
+Checkered flooring has become a de facto sign of Freemasons and signifies some members' connection to biblical parables and morals.
 It also links to the lectures and teachings pertaining to the construction of Solomon's Temple.
 The idea of the pattern check, as a symbol within Freemasonry, is thought to have originated from biblical representations of King Solomon's Temple.
 It is believed that the ground level of the temple had a checkered ornamental flooring.
 Thus its placement within the lodge allude to the figure Hiram Abiff, the chief architect of the temple and the protagonist presented as part of the teachings involved in the third degree masonic stage.

 The use of this pattern in and outside of ritual is symbolic, utilising contrasting black and white squares to display dualistic cosmology concerning the presence of good and evil in human existence.
 As Mackey's encyclopaedia of Freemasonry states:The mosaic pavement is an old symbol of the order.
 It is met with the earliest rituals of the last century.
 It is classed among the ornaments of the lodge along with the indented tessel and the blazing star.
 Its party-colored stones of black and white have been readily and appropriately interpreted as symbols of the evil and good of human life.The checkered floor's existence as a physical representation of Freemason's moral law, specifically concerning its connection to the principle of good and evil, is derived from the primacy of check in Solomon's temple.
 This is due to the teachings of allegorical masonic morality plays which are framed around the construction of King Solomon's temple and incorporated into the teachings of Freemason moral law.

 Check is further utilised as a symbol in freemasonry on some tracing boards, which are typically used as tools or artworks used to assist the teaching of lectures that explain various concepts of the organisation to new or inexperienced members.

 Heraldry

 Check patterns and variants that are used in heraldry are known to as chequy.
 This pattern is sometimes used as an identifying mark on a coat of arms.

-A well known display of chequy is on the coat of arms of Croatia and the coat of arms of the President of Croatia, which are both checkered with white and red squares.
+A well known display of chequy is on the coat of arms of Croatia and the coat of arms of the president of Croatia, which are both checkered with red and white squares.